 We’ve been going to the Marine Corps Museum for years.
-I’ve lost count of how may times we have been.
-Our most recent visit was November 14, 2020, right before the museum closed due to a Covid surge.
-Unfortunately, I didn’t take any pictures during this visit.
+I’ve lost count of how many times we have been.
+Our most recent visit was June 28, 2022.
 This has been our go to museum when family or friends have come to visit.
 It’s close and we don’t have to fight the DC traffic.

 When our kids were younger, we’d hit the museum for an hour or two and then head to the Children’s Playground.
 The kids would never want to leave.